microsoft/autogen/samples/tools/testbed/README.md

 ```
 python utils/download_humaneval.py
-python ./run_scenarios.py scenarios/HumanEval/human_eval_two_agents_gpt35.jsonl
+autogenbench run scenarios/HumanEval/human_eval_two_agents_gpt35.jsonl
 python utils/collate_human_eval.py ./results/human_eval_two_agents_gpt35 | python utils/metrics_human_eval.py > human_eval_results_gpt35.csv
 cat human_eval_results_gpt35.csv
 ```

-## (Example) Running GAIA
+### (Example) Running GAIA

-The Testbed can also be used to run the recently released [GAIA benchmark](https://huggingface.co/gaia-benchmark).
+The AutoGenBench can also be used to run the recently released [GAIA benchmark](https://huggingface.co/gaia-benchmark).
 This integration is presently experimental, and needs further validation.
 In this scenario, agents are presented with a series of questions that may include file references, or multi-modal input.
 Agents then must provide a `FINAL ANSWER`, which is considered correct if it (nearly) exactly matches an unambiguously accepted answer.

-Accessing this scenario-type requires downloading and converting the GAIA dataset, running the Testbed, collating the results, and finally computing the metrics.
+Accessing this scenario-type requires downloading and converting the GAIA dataset, configuring a Bing API key, running AutoGenBench, collating the results, and finally computing the metrics.
 The following commands will accomplish this, running each test instance once with GPT-4:

 ```
 # Clone the GAIA dataset repo (assuming a 'repos' folder in your home directory)